l77l77/mbaytas.github.io/crazyflie.md

 ### Fencing and Tracking Quality

 It's always a good idea to have a physical fence around the flight volume.
-We use netting we got from a pet store.
-Obviously, it's better to ensure that the drone never flies where it shouldn't.
-For this we build a virtual fence in our code.
+We bought netting from a pet store, but obviously it's better to ensure the drone doesn't fly where it shouldn't.
+For this we build a virtual fence in code.

-This is extremely important since we are using an "outside-in" tracking system: if we send control signals to the drone while it's outside the volume that's "seen" by mocap, it will destabilize and crash.
-Out of the box, the SDK doesn't ensure that this doesn't happen: it's totally possible to send the drone to a location that's not tracked, and to destabilize it while it's there.
+This is extremely important since we are using an "outside-in" mocap that works in a finite volume.
+If we send control signals to the drone while it's outside the mocap volume, it will destabilize and crash.
+Out of the box, the SDK doesn't ensure that this doesn't happen: it's easy to send the drone to a location that's not tracked, and to destabilize while it's there.
 We need to make sure of two things:

-1. We never send a control signal to the drone that tells it to fly outside the mocap volume.
+1. We never send a setpoint outside the mocap volume.
-2. If we're not tracking the drone, we don't send control signals and land immediately.
+2. If the drone is outside the safe volume, we land.

 We define the boundaries of a 3D fence in our options.
 Then, in every iteration of the main loop, we check to see that the drone is inside the boundaries of the fence.
 If the drone has gone astray, we break the main loop and land.

 We also set a `cf_trackingLoss_treshold` option and a global `cf_trackingLoss` variable to keep tabs on the mocap tracking quality.
-We will be receiving data from QTM continuously, and if that data doesn't contain valid tracking for the Crazyflie, we increment the `cf_trackingLoss` counter.
+We will receive data from QTM continuously, and if that data doesn't contain valid tracking for the Crazyflie, we increment the `cf_trackingLoss` counter.
 When we get good tracking data, we reset the counter.
 (More on this later.)
 We compare the counter to a threshold we set in the beginning, to make sure that tracking is fine.

-Now, the above makes sure that the drone lands safely if we lose tracking.
-In order to make sure that we don't send the drone outside the tracking volume, we need to do one more thing: to make sure that the target coordinate stays inside the fence.
-So we simply clamp the target coordinates to fence boundaries.
+The above makes sure that the drone lands safely if we lose tracking.
+To make sure that we don't send the drone outside the mocap volume, we need one more thing: have the target coordinate stay inside the fence.
+So we simply clamp the target setpoints to fence boundaries.
 This is where the `fence_margin` option comes into play.
 Though we clamp the control signal inside the fence, it's still possible for the drone to slightly overshoot when it's right at boundary.
-So the actual safety fence needs to be slightly larger than the control signal's fence.
+So the actual safety fence is slightly larger than the setpoints' fence.

 *Notice that the fence boundaries are defined with respect to the QTM coordinate system.
 Be careful if you recalibrate!*